fbpx Print

 Instructions

-1. In the medium bowl, mix together cocoa powder, light-brown sugar, granulated sugar and oil.
+1. In a medium bowl, mix together cocoa powder, light-brown sugar, granulated sugar and oil.
 Add eggs, one at a time, beating well after each addition.
 Stir in vanilla extract.
-Set bowl aside.
+Set the bowl aside.

 3. Fold in the mini chocolate chips.